HoppersPS4/Waste_Ur_Time/README.md

   - Inital Release

 # Known Issues
-1.03 seems to be slower, it will be different once Threads are re-added and GPU Support is added.
+GPU percentage seems to be bugged. maybe fixed in next update